-Question Yes N o ¥ Comments How does the district budget the salaries and benefits in the grants?
-That is, are individuals assigned to the grant at the beginning of the year or are individuals charged to the grant during the year or at year-end closing?
-When does the district budget the unearned revenue or carryover from the previous year?
-Does the district have a procedure for including the expected cost of any negotiated salary increases in the grant budgets or ensuring that sufficient funds are available to cover any authorized salary increase?
-EXPENDITURES Salaries and Benefits Does the district use a spreadsheet, software module, or an integrated financial software package that includes position control in the personnel, payroll and budget modules or elements?
+1 EXPENDITURES EXPENDITURES EXPENDITURES EXPENDITURES EXPENDITURES Salaries and Benefits Solaries and Benefits Solaries and Benefits Does the district use a spreadsheet, software module, or an integrated financial software package that includes position control in the personnel, payroll and budget modules or elements?
 Which positions are budgeted in position control and which positions are not?
+Which positions are budgeted in position control and which positions are not?
 Describe who maintains the position control system and how it is maintained.
 Describe how the district verifies that payroll checks are issued only to people who are in authorized positions.
 Does the district budget all authorized positions?
 If not, explain.
-Does the district budget for the impact of salary savings due to positions that are authorized and budgeted but not filled for a period of time?
-Does the district have a procedure to ensure that no one is hired or put on payroll unless there is a position in the budget?
+Does the district budget all authorized positions?
+If not, explain.
+Does the district budget all authorized positions?
+If not, explain.
+Does the district budget all authorized positions?
+If not, explain.
+Does the district budget all authorized positions?
+If not, explain.
+Does the district budget all authorized positions?
+If not, explain.
+Does the district budget all authorized positions?
+If not, explain.
+Does the district budget all authorized positions?
+If not, explain.
+Does the district budget all authorized positions?
+If not, explain.
+Does the district budget all authorized positions?
+If not, explain.
+Does the district budget for the impact of salary savings due to positions that are authorized and budget?
 Explain.
-Does the governing board approve all new hires, new positions, and upgrades of existing positions?
-How is this documented?
-Explain how the district budgets the statutory benefits. • Explain how the district budgets the health and welfare benefits.
-Are health and welfare benefits capped?
+Does the district budget?
+Explain.
+Does the district budget the statutory benefits.
+Explain how the district budgets the statutory benefits.
+Explain how the district budgets the health and welfare benefits.
+Are health and welfare benefits capped? xplain how the district budgets the health and welfare benefits. re health and welfare benefits capped?
 Is there a policy on how much vacation an employee may carry over from year to year?
 What are the limits?
+Is anyone over the limit? • Ist there a policy on how much vacation an employee may carry over from year to year? that are the limits?
 Is anyone over the limit?
-LCAP How is the budget tied to the LCAP?
+LCAP How is the hidrat tied to the LCAP2 Rev